nashpoint/nashpoint-smart-contracts/README.md

 - `requestAsyncWithdrawal()`
 - `executeAsyncWithdrawal()`

-The read function `getAsyncAssets()`, which is able to calculate the asset value of a position in an async vault regardless of what state it is in or if it is in multiple states—pending, claimable, etc. This is used by `totalAssets()` to calculate the NAV of the Node underlying positions.
+The read function `getAsyncAssets()` calculates the asset value of a position in an async vault regardless of what state it is in or if it is in multiple states: e.g. pending, claimable, etc. This is used by `totalAssets()` to calculate the NAV of the Node underlying positions.

 ### Component Management
-The contract allows adding and managing multiple components (synchronous or asynchronous).
+The contract allows for adding and managing multiple components (synchronous or asynchronous).
 Components are added in a specific order, which determines their withdrawal priority: synchronous components are handled first, followed by asynchronous ones.

 ### Current Status